GE 645: Slave Mode

 By default this is normal mode that the processor should be executing in at any point in time.
 Nearly all instructions will run in this mode aside from a small set of privileged instructions which cannot execute in this mode.
 Execution of such instructions will trigger an illegal procedure fault, also the ability to inhibit interrupts (bit 28 of instruction word) is forbidden.
 Format of instruction addresses is via the Appending Process.

 Master Mode

 In this mode the processor can execute all instructions and is able to inhibit interrupts while doing so.
 Like in Slave mode the default form of address formation is via the Appending Process.

 Absolute Mode

 All instructions can be executed in this mode and full access is given to any privileged features of the hardware.
-Interrupts can be inhibited and instruction fetching is limited to a 2^{18} (18-bit) absolute address thus restricting the processor to only been able to access the lower 256 KW of physical core memory.
+Interrupts can be inhibited and instruction fetching is limited to a 2^{18} (18-bit) absolute address thus restricting the processor to only be able to access the lower 256 KW of physical core memory.
 The processor will switch to this mode in the event of a fault or interrupt and will remain in it until it executes transfer instruction whose operand address has been obtained via the appending process.